 - Data transfer which is the application of data obtained in one situation to a different but similar situation.
-The key issue is how to define "similar," e.g., use of GHG emissions data from apple production for pears (see examples below). - Data generalization which is generalizing specific product datasets to more generic product types, e.g., generalizing apples and oranges data to fruit.
+The key issue is how to define "similar," e.g., use of GHG emissions data from apple production for pears (see examples below). - 53 Data generalization which is generalizing specific product datasets to more generic product types, 54 e.g., generalizing apples and oranges data to fruit.

-The accuracy or representativeness of data in data generalization is possibly lower than data transfer.
-However, transferring data may also suggest a false level of certainty as data generalization results may be more robust where proper consideration of embedded variability in the data is made.
+- 1 The accuracy or representativeness of data in data generalization is possibly lower than data transfer.
+2 - However, transferring data may also suggest a false level of certainty as data generalization results may be 3 more robust where proper consideration of embedded variability in the data is made.
+4

-Identifying similar inputs/products
+5 Identifying similar inputs/products

-There are many things to consider when identifying similar inputs/products, including type of input/product, where the input/product is produced, type of technology(ies) used, and an distinguishing characteristic(s) of an input/product.
-The following examples for food and chemicals list some variables to consider when deciding if an input/product may be considered 'similar' to the one for which data are missing:
+6 There are many things to consider when identifying similar inputs/products, including type of input/product, 7 where the input/product is produced, type of technology (ies) used, and a distinguishing characteristic(s) of an 8 input/product.
+The following examples for food and chemicals list some variables to consider when deciding if 9 an input/product may be considered 'similar' to the one for which data are missing: 10 ii) Chemicals

-i) Food/bio-based materials
+11 i) Food/bio-based materials

-- Country of production (indicative of fuel mix/technology type/infrastructure/climatic conditions etc) - Yield - Technology type (extraction, processing, transportation, etc.) - Taxonomy/biological properties/harvested crop or animal parts for bio-based materials e.g. top fruit, soft fruit, legumes (nitrogen fixers), red meat, poultry, eggs, dairy etc.
+- Country of production (indicative of fuel mix/technology type/infrastructure/climatic conditions etc) - Yield - Technology type (extraction, processing, transportation, etc.) • - Taxonomy/biological properties/harvested crop or animal parts for bio-based materials e.g. top fruit. • soft fruit, legumes (nitrogen fixers), red meat, poultry, eggs, dairy etc.